ianbjacobs/github-cla-system/README.md

 7. The `Refresh Contributor Agreements` workflow re-evaluates open pull requests, turns the original status green, and removes the signing comment.

 Only `CLA_REGISTRY.yaml` on the default branch is authoritative.
 A signing issue is the contributor's attestation; the generated agreement PR is a proposal; the maintainer merge is the repository's acceptance of that record.

-## To use this tool in your repository

-1. Replace the placeholder terms in `agreement/CONTRIBUTOR_AGREEMENT.md`.
-2. Put the same approved terms in `.github/ISSUE_TEMPLATE/sign-contributor-agreement.yml`.
-3. Ensure the repository has a `pending-agreement` label.
-4. In **Settings → Actions → General → Workflow permissions**, grant read and write permissions and allow GitHub Actions to create pull requests.
-5. Create a branch ruleset for the default branch that requires the exact status context `Contributor Agreement`.
-6. Restrict agreement PR merges to maintainers through normal repository permissions and review policy.

-The workflows resolve the repository's default branch dynamically.

 ## Development